jbenbudd/time-series-forecasting/README.md

 ```

 ## Background Information
 The TFT model combines elements of transformers, LSTMs, GRUs, and Resnets to create a model that is highly effective at forecasting tasks.
-A key differentiator of the TFT as compared to the LSTM is the multi-attention head mechanism,
+A key differentiator of the TFT as compared to the LSTM is the multi-head attention mechanism,
 which allows the model to capture long range dependencies in the data.
-While LSTM processes the input sequence purely sequentially, the TFT's attention head processes the entire input sequence at once in parallel.
+While LSTM processes the input sequence purely sequentially, the TFT's attention mechanism processes the entire input sequence at once in parallel.
 This allows the TFT
 to recognize relationships between elements of the input sequence that are temporally distant from each other.

 This project provides a working pipeline of the TFT model provided by the PyTorch Forecasting library.
 The pipeline is a good starting point, but it can (and probably should) be adapted using other modules from this library to make it more specialized to the desired forecasting task.